Good Grief Cook

 • Take a critical look at your final presentation.
 Those small points for appearance can make all the difference in the world.
 Don't forget a fitting and fresh garnish.

-For the grand prize winning recipe check out Kim Banick's Orange Habanero Coconut Shrimp Po Boy Lettuce Cups with Spicy Orange Slaw.Try this stunning and prize worthy recipes to better understand why it was so deliciously awesome to be a judge.
+For the grand prize winning recipe check out Kim Banick's Orange Habanero Coconut Shrimp Po Boy Lettuce Cups with Spicy Orange Slaw.Try this stunning and prize worthy recipe to better understand why it was so deliciously awesome to be a judge.
 Welcome to Team Saucy Mama.

 Me holding my grandchild.